EICR Certificate Cost

 During the Job

-• Identifying Risks — If there are any potential safety hazards, such as faulty appliances, improper connections, or you are overloading an extension outlet, these will be noted with recommendations on how to resolve.
+• Identifying Risks — If there are any potential safety hazards, such as faulty appliances, improper connections, or if you are overloading an extension outlet, these will be noted with recommendations on how to resolve.

 • Testing Fire Safety Devices — Fire alarms and other devices, such as security systems, can also be tested as part of the process to confirm they are operating correctly.